numz/Comfyui-FlowChain/README.md

 ![Illustration](docs/assets/workflow2.png)

 Select a workflow from the **workflows** dropdown menu.
-This list displays all compatible workflows saved in your ComfyUI user directory:
+This list displays all compatible workflows saved in your ComfyUI **user directory**:

 `ComfyUI\user\default\workflows`